pawelpa/go-backup/README.md

 # go-backup
-###  Simple tool to create backups from local files to local or remote destinations through ssh
+####  Simple tool for creating backups from local files to local or remote destinations via ssh

 ## Installation